-Irvine is a city located in California.
-With a 2020 population of 303,956, it is the 14th largest city in California and the 65th largest city in the United States.
-Irvine is currently growing at a rate of 3.65% annually and its population has increased by 43.12% since the most recent census, which recorded a population of 212,375 in 2010.
-Spanning over 66 miles, Irvine has a population density of 4,632 people per square mile.
+Irvine is a city located in Orange County California.
+Irvine has a 2023 population of 314,384.
+Irvine is currently growing at a rate of 0.86% annually and its population has increased by 2.61% since the most recent census, which recorded a population of 306,389 in 2020.

 Irvine is a planned city that was developed during the 1960s in Orange County.